willymcallister/willymcallister.github.io/_articles/rc-step-response.md

 {% capture summary %}the step is instantaneous{% endcapture %}
 {% capture details %}
-A step is an ideal mathematical idea that doesn't exist in the real world.
+A step function is an ideal mathematical idea.
 The voltage has only two values, $\text V_0$ and $\text V_{\text S}$.
 There are no in-between values.
 When we draw a step with a vertical orange line at $t = 0$ it's simply a graphical connection between the top and bottom horizontal lines.
 The vertical line isn't meant to suggest intermediate voltage values exist at $t = 0$.
+Technically, the step function does not meet the definition of a mathematical function, since there's this weirdness at $t=0$.
+But it's best to let mathematicians ponder that.
+We engineers don't have to because...
+QQQ

-In the real world, there will always be some finite slope.
+In the real world, step functions always have some finite slope.
 We still call it a step if the slope is really steep relative to the response of the $\text{RC}$ circuit.
 It's close enough to an ideal step if it looks like a step on the time scale we are interested in.
 {% endcapture %}{% include details.html %}

 ## Intuition